trojankai/frontend-nanodegree-mobile-portfolio/README.md

   ('/.ngrok http 8080' from the root directory was necessary (for me).)
   ```

-* Copy the public URL ngrok gives you and run it through PageSpeed Insights!
+* Copy the public URL ngrok gives you add 'dist' and run it through PageSpeed Insights!
 ___
 ###Part 2: Optimizing Frames Per Second in pizza.html